aarushitandon0/lrm-comparision/README.md

 ```

 Self-Consistent reasoning generates multiple independent answers, scores each chain, removes low-quality outliers, clusters answer variants, and selects the strongest answer cluster.

+Simple explanation:

+Self-Consistent reasoning asks the model to solve the same question several times independently.
+Instead of trusting one answer, it compares the answers, groups similar ones together, and chooses the answer group with the strongest support.
+It is similar to asking several people to solve the same problem and choosing the most reliable consensus.

+Technical explanation:

+This layer is an ensemble method.
+It samples multiple reasoning trajectories from the same model, then performs answer extraction, quality scoring, outlier filtering, answer normalization, clustering, and weighted voting.
+The key idea is that individual generations may be noisy, but repeated independent generations can reveal a more stable answer.
+The weighted voting stage prevents a low-quality chain from counting as strongly as a coherent chain.

 Pipeline: